Shweit/ChestSorter/README.md

 <img src="https://img.shields.io/github/actions/workflow/status/Shweit/ChestSorter/runtime.yml" /> <img src="https://img.shields.io/github/v/release/Shweit/ChestSorter" /> <img src="https://img.shields.io/github/license/Shweit/ChestSorter" />

 ## Overview
-Short description of the project.
+The ChestSort Plugin provides an intuitive way to sort both container inventories (chests, shulker boxes, etc.) and player inventories on your Minecraft server.
+With this plugin, players can organize their items by type, amount, category, or even shuffle them randomly, all through simple commands.

 ## Features
 - **Sorting by Amount:** Organizes items in a container based on their total stack size, placing larger stacks first.
 - **Sorting Alphabetically:** Sorts items in the container based on their names.
 - **Sorting by Category:** Groups items based on their Minecraft creative categories.
 - **Random Shuffle:** Randomly shuffles all items in the container.

 ## Commands
 `/sort <player/coordinates> [sortType]`